EfrenPy/EfrenPy/README.md

 ![https://github.com/efrenpy](https://github.com/EfrenPy/EfrenPy/blob/main/profile1.png)

-I am  Physics PhD student at the University of Santiago de Compostela.
+I am a Physics PhD student at the University of Santiago de Compostela, with a fellowship at CERN in the VELO group.

-Working at the [Galician Institute of High Energy Physics (IGFAE)](https://igfae.usc.es/igfae/) since 2018.
+Since 2018, I have been working at the Galician Institute of High Energy Physics (IGFAE) and now, at CERN, I am involved in several advanced projects:

-My current tasks are:
-- Integration of the detector into the general framework of the LHCb experiment.
+    Integration of the Timepix4 detector into the LHCb experiment framework.
-- Calibration and time alignment of the detector, detector data collection at LHCaccelerator.
+    Leading the development of the Timepix4 Beam Telescope, overseeing its test beam campaigns, construction, and operation.
-- Research and development of silicon detectors with temporal information (4D).
+    Research and development of silicon sensors with temporal (4D) information, including simulation, fabrication, and testing.
+    Developing sophisticated data analysis techniques for high-energy physics sensors.

-In my free time I like to entertain myself learning new coding languages and techniques.
-Trying new things and creating small scripts to make my life and other's easier.
+In my free time, I enjoy learning new programming languages and techniques, creating small scripts and tools to improve efficiency and simplify workflows for myself and others.

 ## Skills:
 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white&labelColor=101010)]()